Grimm (TV series): Critical reception

 The series' premiere received mixed reviews from critics.
 On review aggregator website Rotten Tomatoes, the first season holds a 54% approval rating based on 37 reviews, with an average rating of 5.4/10.
 The site's critics consensus reads, "Moody and dark, Grimm gives supernatural fantasy a TV procedural sheen."
 On Metacritic, the first season has a score of 55 out of 100, based on reviews from 23 critics.

-The Hollywood Reporter's Tim Goodman felt that "[i]t has chills and humor and the ability to take a procedural story and twist it."
+The Hollywood Reporters Tim Goodman felt that "[i]t has chills and humor and the ability to take a procedural story and twist it."
 Mike Hale of The New York Times said, "Some of the jokes work, and some of the frights are actually scary, and on a repeat viewing the craftsmanship and attention to detail made more of an impression."

 Mary McNamara of the Los Angeles Times wrote in a mixed review that she preferred other fairy-tale themed dramas, such as ABC's Once Upon a Time, stating that despite a good cast and setting, Grimm puts an "entertaining crime spin on fairy-tale monsters that's a little too pat ...
 [And] adds up to a nice, moody, entertaining-enough hour and the troublesome question of how interesting this will be by the third episode."

 Daynah Burnett, who reviewed the program for PopMatters, felt "[a]s Grimm grasps for compelling analogues between fairy tales' villains and ours, its stories turn exceedingly literal: wolves urinate in the corners of their lawns to mark their territory, rather than lurk (and mark) in ways less obvious and more culturally meaningful.
 There's certainly room here for these archetypes to be explored as the series develops, but when Nick's prime suspect for the red-hoodie crimes turns out to live in an actual cottage in the woods, it doesn't bode well for how these stories might reflect the lives of viewers", before giving it a score of 4 out of 10.

 The second season received a more favorable response, with a score of 75 out of 100 on Metacritic, based on four reviews.
 The season holds a 100% approval rating on Rotten Tomatoes, based on 11 reviews.
 The critics consensus reads, "Grimm continues expanding upon its own mythology during a darker, thrilling sophomore season."
 The Los Angeles Times reviewed the second-season premiere as, "it's hard not to love a show with a comely apothecary, and it's impossible not to love the new season of Grimm."

 Mike Hale of The New York Times said of season three, "Grimm is not a profound show (what is?), but few are more purely entertaining – engaging, clever, tense, funny, well paced and featuring a remarkably appealing cast as the friends and colleagues who help Nick."